|

 My next question is about the octahedron which some people have

-equilateral triangles side by side so that they form a square
+triangles side by side so that they form a square pyramid.
+Now create

-vertices are replaced by faces and vice versa.
-So you could,
+are replaced by faces and vice versa.
+So you could, instead, colour

-instead, colour the corners of the cube rather than the faces of
+the corners of the cube rather than the faces of the octahedron.

 So, in how many ways can you colour the faces of an octahedron